 The port is no longer disabled.
 Bus notification is not required because the PHY has previously reported in its self-ID that this port was disconnected (a port's Disabled bit (when set) forces its Con bit to a cleared state).

 The port will now generate a resume event when a new connection is made.

-When a connection is made to the port, the port's Control and Status register configuration changes to:
+When a new connection is now made to the (no longer disabled) port, the port's Control and Status register configuration changes to: